Canine Osteopathic Conversion Course (COCC)

 Module 6 Osteopathic Articulation – theory and application;

 Module 9 Functional anatomical integration of the canine patient;

 Module 14 Osteopathic integration of the whole patient;

 Module 15 Case based discussion.

-In addition to the above, COCC students must take all Level One quizzes (which have a pass mark of 70%).
+In addition to the above, COCC students must take all Year One quizzes online (which have a pass mark of 70%).
 This will allow you (and AOI) to evaluate your level of understanding and learning.